 She poked him.
 “Hey, squeeze over.”
-He inched closer toward Colleen, who Rose shared a dormitory with, and she sat down between him and another yearmate named Alex.
+He inched closer to Colleen Macmillan, and she sat down between him and Alex Finnigan.

 Albus handed her a plate.
-“Here, I saved you some food.
-I didn’t want you to get stuck with what no one else wanted.”
+“Here, I saved you some food.”

 The steam of the potatoes and carrots wafted up as she took the plate, and she inhaled deeply.
 “Thanks, Al.”

 He smiled.
 “You’re welcome.
 How was practice?”

 “Good,” she said, beginning to shovel food into her mouth.